Akarshana06/e-commerce-follow-long/README.md

 ### 2. Endpoint Creation
 Build a POST endpoint to receive product data, validate it, and save it to MongoDB.

-### 3. Validation
-Ensure only valid data is saved, which helps maintain data integrity and prevent errors.

 ---

 ## ⭐ Milestone 11: My Products Page